Lauren Pires’ Keynotes

 The below presentations are perfect for:

-I also offer customized presentations based on your needs and interests.
+Lauren also offers customized presentations based on your needs and interests.

-Reach out to let me know what you’re looking for!
+Reach out to discuss what you’re looking for!

 By the end of this session, attendees will: